Milliman-PRM/Milliman-Access-Portal/.github/PRE_RELEASE_CHECKLIST_TEMPLATE.md

 ##### Assertions

+- [ ] The Release Version and URL have been updated in this pull request above
 - [ ] All tests are passing
 - [ ] The software version and release versions match
 - [ ] The release notes are up to date and reflect the changes included in this release
 - [ ] The UAT Documentation has been prepared for the reviewer(s)
+- [ ] All developers that have completed this section have been documented above
+- [ ] The staging instance deployed successfuly and is working properly

 ### PRPR